Bic3D/codigum/readme.md

 # Codigum!
-The first programming langage in latin!
+The first programming langage in latin! (please keep your eyes closed when if you read the source code)

 It is pretty useless though.